 An authorized user is someone you've allowed to make purchases using your credit card account.
 They receive their own credit card, and their purchases are typically listed separately on your statement.
 They may be allowed to make their own payments, but you're ultimately the only one responsible for paying the bill.

 When you add an authorized user, it's important to consider the risk that they'll overspend and cause your credit card debt to become unmanageable.
 Setting spending limits is one way to manage an authorized user's spending, protect yourself and help a new credit user stay within their budget.
 For example, American Express lets you set limits as low as $200.
+Terms apply.

 Few consumer credit cards let you set spending limits.
 Fortunately, there are other ways to monitor your authorized user's spending: